patel-vansh1607/notes1/git-github/git-basics.md

 - Takes the staged changes and **records them** in the repository history.
 - Commits are like save points in your project.
+- Always include a **commit message** to describe what was changed.